What is a trade mark?

 How do I get a trade mark?

 In an ideal world you would run comprehensive searches on all relevant trade mark registers and searches on things already in market.
-Different types of searches are available and we can help you to decide on the best level of searching for your project and business.
+Different types of searches are available and we can help you decide on the best level of searching for your project and business.

 How long does it take to get a trade mark?